Essential oils are said to have “properties”.

 Below is a list of the commons terms listing the properties of essential oils.
 Not every oil will process each of these properties, but most all oils will be able to be listed under 3-4 or even up to 15-20 properties.

 Moreover, all essential oils have varying degrees of the anti-infective properties.
-There are different oils being better for some infections than others.
+There are different oils with some of them being better for various infections than do others.

 Because they can have different properties and everyone can have different chemical needs explains why certain blends or single essential oils work better for one person and another blend or oil will work better for someone else.

-The following lists are not all inclusive, but a small sampling of many of the properties essential oils can and do possess.
+The following list is not all-inclusive, but a small sampling of many of the properties essential oils can and do possess.

 It all depends what they each need from the oils and in what proportions are available in each oil.

-Analgesic; Anesthetic; Antiarthritic; Anticatarrah; Antidepressant; Anti-emetic; Antiflatulent; Antihistaminic; Antipruritic; Antipyretic; Antirheumatic; Antiseptic; Antispasmodic; Antitoxic; Antitussive; Anti-viral; Aperitif; Aphrodisiac; Astringent; Bactericidal; Balsamic; Calming; Carminative; Cicatrizant; Decongestant; Demulcent; Deodorant; Diaphoretic; Digestive; Disinfectant; Diuretic; Emmenagogue; Expectorant; Febrifuge; Fungicidal; Galactogogue; Germicidal; Hypertensive; Hypotensive; Insect-repellant; Mucolytic; Muscle relaxant; Nervine; Parasiticide; Rebefacient; Relaxing; Restorative; Sedative; Stimulant; Stomachic; Tonic; Vasocontrictive; Vasodilator; Vermifuge; Vulnerary;
+Analgesic; Anesthetic; Anti-arthritic; Anti-catarrah; Antidepressant; Anti-emetic; Anti-flatulent; Antihistaminic; Antipruritic; Antipyretic; Anti-rheumatic; Antiseptic; Antispasmodic; Antitoxic; Antitussive; Anti-viral; Aperitif; Aphrodisiac; Astringent; Bactericidal; Balsamic; Calming; Carminative; Cicatrizant; Decongestant; Demulcent; Deodorant; Diaphoretic; Digestive; Disinfectant; Diuretic; Emmenagogue; Expectorant; Febrifuge; Fungicidal; Galactogogue; Germicidal; Hypertensive; Hypotensive; Insect-repellant; Mucolytic; Muscle relaxant; Nervine; Parasiticide; Rubefacient; Relaxing; Restorative; Sedative; Stimulant; Stomachic; Tonic; Vasoconstrictive; Vasodilator; Vermifuge; Vulnerary;

 We suggest you purchase an aromatherapy book such as “Aromatherapy for Dummies” by Kathy Keville.